ZeroCho/react-vote/README.md

 It's an callback function triggered when you create a new vote.
 The first parameter is the title of vote, and the second is a whole vote data.

 ### onUpvote: Function(title: String, diff: Object, data: Object)
-It's an callback function triggered when you upvoted.
+It's an callback function triggered when you upvote.
 The first parameter is the title of vote, the second is the difference between previous and current data, and the third is a whole vote data.

 ```
 // diff object